Maxtermax/hermes-io-docs/docs/api/basic/withNotify.md

 ---

 # withNotify
-The `withNotify` HOC allowaccess to the `notify` method in a simple way:
+The `withNotify` HOC allows access to the `notify` method in a simple way:

 ### Parameter
 | key       | type           |  required    | value               |